 To distinguish further between these two terms in genetics that are used interchangeably (genes and alleles), the term allele is intended to refer to a particular gene pair.
-The gene S for the smooth character is an allele of s, the gene for wrinkled seed, but neither S or s is an allele of the gene T or t for tall and short characters, respectively.
+The gene S for the smooth character is a contrasting allele of s, the gene for wrinkled seed, but neither S or s is a contrasting allele of either gene T or t for tall and short characters, respectively.

 It is likewise important to distinguish the term genotype from phenotype.
-These are terms in genetics of common usage but tend to confuse the beginner.
+These are terms in genetics of common usage.
 The former (genotype) refers to the gene combination or genetic constitution of an organism, for example SS, Ss or ss.

 The manifestation of the genotype, for example smooth seeds for both the genotypes SS and Ss, and wrinkled for ss, is called phenotype.
 The phenotype may be descriptive of a single or combination of characters or of the entire organism like human vs. garden pea.
 However, it does not only refer to traits that can be perceived through the sense of sight.

 It can also refer to other traits that can be perceived, or measured, through the other senses.
 It can be an external or internal trait.
 It can also be measured using chemical analysis, either organic or biochemical, or other methods of laboratory analysis.

-The genotype that consists of one allele, such as SS and ss, is termed homozygous and the organism having such gene pair is called homozygote while that in which the two contrasting alleles are present, i.e. Ss, is called heterozygous with the organism having such gene pair correspondingly called heterozygote.
+The genotype that consists of one allelic pair, such as SS and ss, is termed homozygous and the organism having such gene pair is called homozygote while that in which the two contrasting alleles are present, i.e. Ss, is called heterozygous with the organism having such gene pair correspondingly called heterozygote.